nitinkharayat/VISTA/financial_impact.md

 ---

-## 2. What the VISTAX website currently says
+## 2. What the VISTA currently says

-The VISTAX website describes an integrated offline mine-vehicle safety system with a vehicle-side driver-assistance layer (Vista X), centralized monitoring (Vista A), sensor fusion, collision-risk detection, alerts, fleet logs and analytics.
+The VISTA is an integrated offline mine-vehicle safety system with a vehicle-side driver-assistance layer (Vista X), centralized monitoring (Vista A), sensor fusion, collision-risk detection, alerts, fleet logs and analytics.
 It also says that its future validation should measure detection reliability, false alerts, alert latency, cycle time, downtime and operator feedback.

 Source: VISTAX project website, https://bug-busters-hazel.vercel.app/